bardhanssen/FiskInfo3/README.md

 * New navigation structure with empty placeholders for main fragments
 * Initial prototype of Snapfish - a new feature for sharing echograms

-The goal is to have a more complete rewrite available in Autumn 2019.
+The map implementation is based on the Sintium map, which is contained as a git subtree in this repository.
+To update the subtree, use git subtree pull --prefix app/src/main/assets/sintium_app https://github.com/torbval/fiskinfo3-sintium-app.git master --squash